HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 Several days later, the provider reruns the Colorectal Cancer Screening care gaps report and confirms that the gap for the first patient was closed.
 Note in the Figure 3-25 below, there is no longer a DetectedIssue for patient 1, because the gap is now closed.
 The patient 1 has a recent colonoscopy.
 In Figure 3-26, there is no change to the patient 2, it still shows closed gap.

-{% include img-portrait.html img="gic-colonoscopy-example-pt1-step3-gap-closed.png" caption = "Figure 3-25 Gaps in Care Resources Colonoscopy Patient 1 Example Step 3 - Open Gap Closed" %}
+{% include img-portrait.html img="gic-colonoscopy-example-pt1-step3-gap-closed.png" caption = "Figure 3-25 Gaps in Care Resources Colonoscopy Patient 1 Example: Step 3 - Open Gap Closed" %}

-{% include img-portrait.html img="gic-colonoscopy-example-pt2-step1-no-gap.png" caption = "Figure 3-26 Gaps in Care Resources Colonoscopy Patient 2 Example Step 3 - Closed Gap" %}
+{% include img-portrait.html img="gic-colonoscopy-example-pt2-step1-no-gap.png" caption = "Figure 3-26 Gaps in Care Resources Colonoscopy Patient 2 Example: Step 3 - Closed Gap" %}

-{% include examplebutton.html example="get-gaps-bundle-rerun-example" b_title = "Click Here To See Example of the Gaps In Care Report When Rerun $care-gaps after submit-data" %}
+{% include examplebutton.html example="get-gaps-bundle-rerun-example" b_title = "Click Here To See Example of the Gaps In Care Report Described in Step 3 Rerun" %}

 ---
 </div>